CoderByBlood/deified/README.md

 ## People

-The original author of Express is [Phillip Smith](https://github.com/phillipsmith)
+The original author of deified is [Phillip Smith](https://github.com/phillipsmith)

 The current lead maintainer is [Phillip Smith](https://github.com/phillipsmith)